SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 104. Click on 'Rules'
 <br>![](/exercises/ex2/images/DataPrep_RuleBook_02_10_2new10.png)

-105. Click on 'View Rulebooks' from withing Rules
+105. Click on 'View Rulebooks' from within Rules
 <br>![](/exercises/ex2/images/DataPrep_RuleBook_02_10.png)

 106. Click on your 'TechEdDAT163_#'